 NewsLanc.com is an e-zine focused on the important issues facing Lancaster city and county.
-Our mission is to provide an alternative source of coverage and comment from the monopoly Lancaster press.
-We will provide news without spin, editorials without vested interests and personal attacks, and solicit vigorous discussions from the public.
+Our mission is to provide an alternative source of coverage and comment from the Lancaster and statewide media.
+We provide news without spin, editorials without vested interests and personal attacks, and solicit vigorous discussions from the public.

 If you have any questions, tips, or suggestions, please write to us at by clicking on this link.